Elizabethan Sea Dogs: Sir Francis Drake

 Drake was one of the most successful Sea Dogs of all time.
 As captain of Golden Hind, he served in the Tudor navy from 1563 to 1596 and rose to the rank of Vice-Admiral.
 Drake was trained from a young age for a career at sea by his cousin, fellow Sea Dog Sir John Hawkins.
 Following the defeat at San Juan de Ulúa, Drake set on an expedition in 1572 to Panama, which was successful, netting some £20,000.
 Drake followed this with another even bolder expedition starting in 1577, and eventually became the first Englishman to circumnavigate the world, and returned in 1580.
 Drake had a huge range of coverage, raiding up the Spanish on the Pacific Coast all the way up to modern day San Francisco, and captured a rich Spanish galleon.
 In addition to his commandeering of ships, Drake would sail into ports in the Caribbean to put ransoms on cities, after which he would begin burning the city down until he received payment.
 Drake was awarded a knighthood in 1581.

 After taking part against the Spanish Armada in 1588, Drake took part in the unsuccessful English Armada the following year.
 He thus fell out of favour, and was not given command of another naval expedition until 1595, his last to the Spanish Main.
-This too was a failure and became sick, eventually dying of disease after failing to take Puerto Rico, Panama, and other targets in the Spanish Main.
+This too was a failure and he became sick, eventually dying of disease after failing to take Puerto Rico, Panama, and other targets in the Spanish Main.